 Michigan Tech does not retaliate against those who raise concerns of non-compliance.
 Any concerns should be brought to the immediate attention of the campus Title IX Coordinator.

-Victim, Complainant and Respondent rights and support guidelines include:
+Reporting Party and Responding Party rights and support guidelines include:

-- The Victim and/or Complainant and Respondent will be treated with respect by University officials throughout the entire process.
+- The reporting party and responding party will be treated with respect by University officials throughout the entire process.

-- The Victim and/or Complainant and Respondent will be informed by University officials of options to notify proper law enforcement authorities, including on-campus and local police, and the option to be assisted by University officials in notifying such authorities, if the student/employee so chooses.
-This also includes the right not to report, if the complainant chooses.
+- The reporting party and responding party will be informed by University officials of options to notify proper law enforcement authorities, including on-campus and local police, and the option to be assisted by University officials in notifying such authorities, if the student/employee so chooses.
+This also includes the right not to report, if the reporting party chooses.

-- The Victim, the Complainant or the Respondent may request a campus "No Contact" condition against each other or against any other student/employee who has engaged in or threatens to engage in any threatening, harassing or other improper behavior.
+- The reporting party or responding party may request a campus "No Contact" condition against each other or against any other student/employee who has engaged in or threatens to engage in any threatening, harassing or other improper behavior.

-- The Victim, Complainant or Respondent may request a change in academic/work/living situations.
-If such changes are requested, reasonable and are reasonably available, the University will support the request.
+- The reporting party or responding party may request a change in academic/work/living situations.
+If such changes are requested, reasonable, and reasonably available, the University will support the request.
 Neither a criminal conviction nor an investigation need be completed before a student/employee requests that this interim measure be put in place.

-- The Victim and Respondent will be provided with information regarding available mental health and student services, both on campus and in the community.
-It is the goal of the University to ensure that victims, complainants, and respondents have access to needed resources, services, and information.
+- The reporting party and responding party will be provided with information regarding available mental health and student services, both on campus and in the community.
+It is the goal of the University to ensure that both parties have access to needed resources, services, and information.

-- Victims and respondents will be given timely notice of the alleged violation(s) and investigation, and fully informed of the nature, rules, procedures, including possible sanctions.
+- The reporting party and responding party will be given timely notice of the alleged violation(s) and investigation, and fully informed of the nature, rules, procedures, including possible sanctions.

-- Neither the Victim and/or Complainant nor Respondent will have the option to mediate a complaint of sexual violence. .
+- Neither the reporting party nor responding party will have the option to mediate a complaint of sexual violence.

-- The Complainant and the Respondent will each be able to review documentary information available regarding the complaint, and be informed of all witnesses participating in the investigation unless a witness has been granted anonymity for compelling safety reasons.
+- The reporting party and the responding party will each be able to review documentary information available regarding the complaint, and be informed of all witnesses participating in the investigation unless a witness has been granted anonymity for compelling safety reasons.

-- The Complainant and Respondent may each request that any person investigating be removed on the basis of demonstrated bias.
+- The reporting party and responding party may each request that any person investigating be removed on the basis of demonstrated bias.

-- The Victim and/or Complainant and the Respondent may each participate in the investigation and hearing process and each may have an advisor of their choosing to accompany and assist them.
+- The reporting party and the responding party may each participate in the investigation and hearing process and each may have an advisor of their choosing to accompany and assist them, including but not required to be an attorney.
 The advisor may give guidance and/or provide support to the participant, but may not take part directly in the investigation and/or processes.
-The University will provide assistance to and consider the concerns and rights of both the victim and the respondent throughout the process.
+The University will provide assistance to and consider the concerns and rights of both the reporting party and the responding party throughout the process.

 - Irrelevant prior sexual history will not be considered in any investigation or other procedures.

-- The Victim and/or Complainant and Respondent may each make an impact statement during any point in the process and have the statement considered in determining potential outcomes.
+- The reporting party and responding party may each make an impact statement, written or oral, during any point in the process and have the statement considered in determining potential outcomes.

-- The Complainant and Respondent will each be informed simultaneously and in writing of the outcome and appeal processes.
+- The reporting party and responding party will each be informed simultaneously and in writing of the outcome and appeal processes.

-- University officials will not discourage the Victim or Complainant from reporting sex/gender based discrimination, harassment, and/or sexual misconduct offenses.
-The victim may cooperate in a University investigation, seek criminal charges with campus or local law enforcement, seek civil action with a civil trial, choose multiple options, or choose not to take any action.
+- University officials will not discourage the reporting party or others from reporting sex/gender based discrimination, harassment, and/or sexual misconduct offenses.
+The reporting party may cooperate in a University investigation, seek criminal charges with campus or local law enforcement, seek civil action with a civil trial, choose multiple options, or choose not to take any action.

-- The respondent will be given a clear statement of the allegations against them and the opportunity to respond to those allegation by accepting or denying responsibility, or standing mute.
+- The responding party will be given a clear, detailed and complete statement of the allegations against them and the opportunity to respond to those allegations by accepting or denying responsibility, or standing mute.
+Each response will entitle the responding party to all further services, rights, and protections provided by the policy for that response.

 Students can also review the Rights/Support Guideline in the Student Code of Conduct Sexual and/or Relationship Misconduct procedures.

 The investigation and records of the case remain confidential within the University and are shared privately only as necessary between administrators who need to know.
-Where information must be shared to permit the investigation to move forward, the victim and/or complainant will be informed.
+Where information must be shared to permit the investigation to move forward, the reporting party will be informed.
 Privacy of the records specific to the investigation is also maintained in accordance with Michigan law and for students the federal FERPA statute.
+The governing board and president will receive quarterly reports containing aggregate data of sexual misconduct cases involving students and employees which are reported to the Title IX office.
+These reports will not contain specific identifying information.

-Any public release of information needed to comply with the open crime logs or timely warning provisions of the Clery Act will not include the names of the victim or complainant or information that could easily lead to a victim or complainant's identification.
+Any public release of information needed to comply with the open crime logs or timely warning provisions of the Clery Act will not include the names of the reporting party, victim, or information that could easily lead to a victim or reporting party's identification.

-Additionally, Michigan Tech maintains confidentiality in relation to any accommodations or protective measures afforded to a complainant, except to the extent necessary to provide the accommodations and/or protective measures.
+Additionally, Michigan Tech maintains confidentiality in relation to any accommodations or protective measures afforded to a victim or reporting party, except to the extent necessary to provide the accommodations and/or protective measures.

 - Appendix A: Risk Reduction Tips (Sexual Violence)